readthedocs/readthedocs.org/docs/guides/custom-404-page.rst

 otherwise they will not work when a user clicks on them.

-In case you don't want to deal with these links manually, or you want to use the same style for the 404 page than your theme in an easy way, you can use the `sphinx-notfound-page`_ extension.
+In case you don't want to deal with these links manually, or you want to use the same style as your theme, you can use the `sphinx-notfound-page`_ extension.

 Using ``sphinx-notfound-page`` extension
 ----------------------------------------

-The ``sphinx-notfound-page`` extension helps you to create and automatically arrange all the URLs and file location without worry about them.
+The ``sphinx-notfound-page`` extension automatically creates the proper URLs for your 404 page.
-Once the extension is installed into Sphinx, it will generate the default 404 page for your.
+Once the extension is installed, it will generate the default 404 page for your project.
-See its documentation_ for better customization.
+See its documentation_ for how to install and custom it.

 .. _sphinx-notfound-page: https://pypi.org/project/sphinx-notfound-page